Her Excellency Professor Marie Bashir AC CVO, Governor of New South Wales

 Doug has worked as a fitter in the steel, ship repair, vehicle and power industries.
 He was elected by manufacturing workers to represent them in various positions in the union including Delegate, full-time organiser, Assistant State Secretary, Assistant National Secretary, National Secretary AMWU, State and National Secretary Metal Trades Federation of Unions, Vice President ACTU.
 Doug Cameron has been a long-term patron of the Asbestos Diseases Foundation, a Director of Australian Super, and under the Keating government was a member of the Australian Best Practice Committee.
 As a director of Australian Super and its predecessor STA he has worked with union and employer representatives to build Australian Super into a 1.3 million members fund with 100,000 employers and $28 billion under management.

 Andrew Ferguson worked for the Building Workers Industrial Union and then the Construction Forestry Mining Energy Union for more than 30 Years.
 His union in the 1970's was involved in many stoppages and work bans to prevent asbestos being used on sites despite the assurances of developers, governments and politicians.
 When he commenced work with the union one of his first disputes was organising a strike to ban asbestos being used in an extension to the Royal Prince Alfred Hospital at Camperdown in Sydney despite authorisation by the NSW Department of Health.
 Trade unions have been in the forefront of campaigns not just for worker but public safety.
 Andrew was Secretary of the CFMEU for ten years.
 He and his union made a significant contribution to the campaign to win justice for the victims of James Hardie.
-Andrew continues to work part time for the CFMEU.
+Andrew presently works for CoverForce Insurance Broking representing business and not for profit organisations like ADFA obtaining quality insurance coverage.